 For the conventional monetary system, using big data to predict consumer behavior could be tricky.
 Most financial instruments depend on various factors which make it difficult to predict the direction in which the market will move.
 However, for the cryptocurrency, this is not the case because, as we said earlier, demand depends solely on supply.

-Big data gathered from social media profiles can show us a clear picture of people’s feelings towards the current state of cryptocurrency market, latest events which concern cryptocurrency, etc. According to a recent article written by NYC Data Science Academy CEO Chris Neimeth, cryptocurrency meets all the condition to benefit from social networks data analysis.
+Big data gathered from social media profiles can show us a clear picture of people’s feelings towards the current state of the cryptocurrency market, latest events which concern cryptocurrency, etc. According to a recent article written by NYC Data Science Academy CEO Chris Neimeth, cryptocurrency meets all the condition to benefit from social networks data analysis.

 The demographics related to social media and cryptocurrency trade are the same, the trade relies on individuals more than on large companies, and all the events that can affect cryptocurrency are predominantly first, and in the largest scale published on social networks.